UsabilityEngineering/Happy-Hour-Finder/README.md

 * Created a survey and set of questions to gather data about our users.
 * Created user scenarios and personas.
 * Analyzed the data and learned more about our end users.
-* Learned needs of the users.
-Along with additional requirements.
+* Learned that 60% of users look for deals, thus re-enforcing the need for the app.
+* Learned that 70% of users perferred a bar, while 30% wanted a brewery.
+* Learned additional needs.